boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 Note that you have to reopen your "bash" shell to make the changes effective.

+## Creating a user account (since v4.10)

+Certain features of SIRIUS require access to our webservices; this includes structure elucidation with CSI:FingerID and CANOPUS.
+From version 4.10 on, use of these features requires to create a user account.
+The easiest way is via the GUI.
+Open `Webservice -> Account settings`.
+Click on `Create Account` and enter an email address and password.
+Verify your email address.
+Finally, click on `Log in` and log in with your credentials.
+In order to connect to a different web server, change the `Web service URL`.

+To log in via the CLI, see `sirius login --help`.

 ## Installing Gurobi and/or CPLEX

 SIRIUS ships with the *COIN-OR* Integer Linear